 Hydrogen is employed in multiple processes for the synthesis of chemicals and fuels.
 The main applications foreseen are methane, methanol, and ammonia production.
 A functional unit that describes the produced amount must be employed (Box 15).
-The reference flow is to be specified stating the purity, pressure and temperature of the produced chemical/fuel.
+Purity, pressure and temperature of the produced chemical/fuel must be stated.